MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ### Specifying the label policy or label identity

-Finding the label policy name for the PowerShell **Identity** parameter is simple because there is only one policy name in the Microsoft 365 compliance center.
+Finding the label policy name for the PowerShell **Identity** parameter is simple because there is only one policy name in the Microsoft Purview compliance portal.

-However, for labels, the Microsoft 365 compliance center show both a **Name** and **Display name** value.
+However, for labels, the Microsoft Purview compliance portal show both a **Name** and **Display name** value.
 In some cases, these values will be the same, but they may be different.
 To configure advanced settings for labels, use the **Name** value.

 For example, to identify the label in the following picture, use the following syntax in your PowerShell command: `-Identity "All Company"`:

 ![Use 'Name' rather than 'Display name' to identify a sensitivity label](../media/labelname_scc.png)

-If you prefer to specify the label **GUID**, this value is *not* shown in the Microsoft 365 compliance center.
+If you prefer to specify the label **GUID**, this value is *not* shown in the Microsoft Purview compliance portal.
 Use the [Get-Label](/powershell/module/exchange/get-label) command to find this value, as follows:

 ```PowerShell
 Get-Label | Format-Table -Property DisplayName, Name, Guid